muratk3n/thirdwave/en/tweets/2019/week37.md

 profoundly threatened by the expansion of government".

-So an artificially created fear of gov is used as a glue between two fraction of Reps.
+So an artificially created fear of gov is used as a glue between two faction of Reps.
 A side-effect could lead to the gun issue, bcz "fear gov, buy guns", "fear gov, oppose backgr checks, licensing bcz gov is gonna git you".